quicwg/multipath/draft-ietf-quic-multipath.md

 client may be recipient of several tokens, each tied to a different address.
-When considering using a token for subsequent connections, the client ought to carefully select the token to use, due to the inherent ambiguity associated with determining the exact path to which a token is bound.
+When considering using a token for subsequent connections, the client ought to carefully select the token to use, due to the inherent ambiguity associated with determining the exact address to which a token is bound.
+To alleviate such a token ambiguity issue, a server may issue a token that is capable of validating any of the previously validated addresses.

 ## Path State Management